 The Consumer Product Safety Commission bicycle regulations were developed in the mid-1970s.
 To this date, the CPSC has not established any standard for bicycle lights.
 There is an international standard, but it has no force of law in the United States.
 In the United States, the best bicycle lights are sold side by side with others that don't meet a reasonable standard.

-Reflectors can be designed for best performance at shorter or longer distance.
+Reflectors can be designed for best performance at shorter or longer distances.

 If the cone of light which a reflector sends back is narrow, that reflector appears very bright, but only if the driver's eyes are at nearly the same angle as the headlights.
-If the cone of light is wider, the reflector is visible farther from the headlights, but is not as bright.
+If the cone of light is wider, the reflector is visible at a greater angle away from the headlights, but is not as bright.

 Generally, reflectors made of glass bead material have a relatively wide pattern.
 Cube corner reflectors can be designed to have a wide or narrow pattern.